Rude-Oh-Villanueva/Rude-Oh-Villanueva.github.io/index.md

 # About Rude-Oh-Villanueva

 Rude-Oh-Villanueva is our homepage for our group project for ICS 314 Spring 2017 semester.
 The team consists of Jacob Rude, Christopher Oh, and Aaron Villanueva.
-We will be creating a functioning version of Club Hub as described in the next section of our website
+We will be creating a functioning version of Club Hub as described in the next section of our website.

 # Project: Club Hub